Familiarization of basic Linux Commands- ls, mkdir, rmdir , rm, cat, cp, mv , chmod

 ls - list files

-command in Linux is one of the most frequently used commands.
+The ls command in Linux is one of the most frequently used commands.
 It is used to list the contents of a directory.
 It shows files, directories, and symbolic links.
 Here’s a detailed explanation of the command, including its syntax, common options, and examples.

 Syntax